Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/information-architecture/localization.md

 ### Language Fallback

-When requesting an item in a specific language, and the language version for that item or route is not found, XM Cloud (Experience Edge) will not resolve the item and return null or 404.
-You can configure XM Cloud to “fallback” to a default language when a requested language version is not found on for an item.
+When requesting an item in a specific language, and the language version for that item or route is not found, SitecoreAI (Experience Edge) will not resolve the item and return null or 404.
+You can configure SitecoreAI to “fallback” to a default language when a requested language version is not found on for an item.

 <Alert status="info">
   <AlertIcon />
-   Always use the site settings to configure language fallback in XM Cloud.
+   Always use the site settings to configure language fallback in SitecoreAI.
 </Alert>
 <br />
 Set the "Enable item language fallback" field on the Site Grouping item, locally in `/sitecore/content/$tenant/$site/Settings/Site Grouping/$siteGrouping`